START A BLOG, FREE TUTORIAL + VIDEO:

 But if you’re like the many who see blogging as a way to build an audience, build authority and trust and eventually maybe even make money then BUILD A BLOG with your own domain name and host.

-Register a domain name (tutorial on the what and the how of registering +branding)
+Register a domain name – (Link is to a free tutorial on the what and the how of registering +branding)

-Go to Namecheap and register a domain name for 2 years.
+Go to Namecheap and register a domain name for 2 years or more.
 I suggest 2 years because search engines give a little preference to domains that won’t be expiring very soon.

 You want to get a .com.
 Yes, there are plenty of websites that use various extensions, but the .com is the gold standard.The reason anyone goes with a different extensions is almost always because they could not get the domain name the wanted with a .com.

 Your domain name for a blog should be something fun and creative.
-It’s fine to go with a more generic name for a resource website like WebsiteCreativePro.com, but blogs are self expression.
+It’s fine to go with a more generic name for a resource website like DIYCameraGuide.com or something, but blogs are self expression and the best blogs are the ones where bloggers share their story, live their life and position themselves as authorities on a topic.

 Once you have your domain name registered with Namecheap…